cylc/cylc-admin/docs/proposal-new-output-syntax.md

 and it makes sense because the signifier doesn't affect triggering, it only affects what we do with family members if the outputs in question are not completed (i.e. keep them in n=0 as incomplete, or forget them).

+If particular member outputs need special treatment they should be singled out in the graph - just like special member triggers.

 ```
 A:succeed-all => b